v-goncharenko/data-science-template/README.md

 **If you use this repo as a template - leave a star please** because template usages don't count in Forks.

+## Workflow

+Experiments and technology discovery are usualy performed on Jupyter Notebooks.
+For them `notebooks` directory is reserved.
+More info on working with Notebooks could be found in `notebooks/README.md`.

+More mature part of pipeline (functions, classes, etc) are stored in `.py` files in main package directory (by default `ds_project`).

 ## What to change?

 - project name (default: `ds_project`)